lcarnegie/final_paper/README.md

 ## Statement on LLM usage

-Aspects of my R code and paper were written and edited with the assistance of Large Language Models, in particular Claude-2 and GPT-4 (Microsoft Copilot).
-The chat history with both models are available in inputs/llms
+Aspects of my R code and paper were written and edited with the assistance of Large Language Models, in particular Claude-3 Haiku (Claude.ai) and GPT-4 (ChatGPT).
+The chat history with both models are available in inputs/llms.